GRIFFINCollaboration/griffin-dashboard/static/xTags/detectors/README.md

  - Add these Kinetic objects to the appropriate `this.mainLayer[view]`.
  - Add `this.mainLayer[view]` and `this.tooltipLayer[view]` to `this.stage[view]` once they're all set up.

+###isHV(cellName), isRate(cellName)
+These functions return a bool to indicate whether the named cell is a valid HV or rate/threshold cell respectively.
+For a detector with symmetric segmentation, these just always return `true` for any cell; detectors with asymmetric segmentation reimplement these.

 ###moveTooltip()
 Moves `this.TTbkg` and `this.text` around to follow the mouse; intended as the callback to the `mousemove` event listener of the Kinetic objects in `this.cells`.